CESNET/Nemea-Framework/libtrap/README.ifcspec.md

 ```
 Name of file (path to the file) must be specified.

 Mode is optional.
-There are two types of mode: 'a' - append, 'w' - write,
+There are two types of mode: `a` - append, `w` - write,

 mode append is set as default, if no mode is specified.